solrevdev/solrevdev.github.io/_posts/2020-11-13-how-to-migrate-from-dotnet-core-31-to-dotnet-core-50.md

   Microsoft.Web.LibraryManager.Build                 2.1.76        -> 2.1.113
 ```

 This changed my website's csproj file to use the correct nuget packages for .NET 5.

-A much quicker way than doing it manually.
+A much quicker way than doing it manually!

 **web.csproj:**